 - You fill in the required settings in Financial > Settings > Online Payments.

 - In Financial > Settings > Payment Gateways, you get set up with a payments processor.
-You have two options:
+Your options:

-- Fill in the Stripe account setup form accessed through Add a payment gateway > Stripe.
-This takes just a few minutes.
+- Fill in the Stripe account setup form accessed through Add a Payment Gateway > Stripe.

-- Apply for an Authorize.net payment gateway account.
+- Apply for an Authorize.net payment gateway account at their website.
 You may also need a credit card merchant account.
-This can take several weeks.
-If you wish to take echecks through eCheck.net™, that requires a separate application.
-Here are a couple things to keep in mind regarding eCheck.net™.
+If you wish to take ACH payments through their eCheck service, that will require a separate application; make sure you get set up for Internet-initiated Entry (a.k.a.
+WEB)—there are other options, and they don't work with Populi!

 Step one: Chart of accounts